 So for many people, the ‘IKEA day out’ is a real thing.
-And it’s clear to see why; you can get a great bite to eat, pick up those homeware essentials whilst also exploring the half-made homes.
-I mean, it’s essentially an adult’s playground.
-And it’s the existence of this shared experience and common thought that heavily contributes to IKEA’s mass market appeal and the almost cult-like status of the IKEA day out.
+And it’s easy to see why; you can get a bite to eat, pick up those homeware essentials while also exploring the half-made homes.
+Essentially, it's an adult playground.
+And it’s the existence of this shared experience and common thought that heavily contributes to IKEA’s mass-market appeal and the almost cult-like status of the IKEA day out.

-Undifferentiated market targeting can be quite appealing to some brands as it appears a lot less risky than more segmented, precise forms of targeting.
-It undoubtedly works for some of the big guys like IKEA, but it’s argued that this targeting strategy is on its way out.
+This type of undifferentiated market targeting can be quite appealing to some brands as we've just seen, because it can seem a lot less risky than more segmented, precise forms of targeting.
+It undoubtedly works for larger, established brands like IKEA, but some say this targeting strategy is on its way out.

-And that’s where the next in our list comes in.
-Differentiated market targeting.
+And that’s where the next on our list comes in.